cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

     <img src="img/query-greatest-base-stealers.png" width="90%">
 </p>

-But this **WHERE clause only contains three attributes** ... it's not a **"full-spectrum" query of the many dimensions of baseball player statistics**.
+But this **WHERE clause only contains only three attributes** ... it's not a **"full-spectrum" query of the MANY dimensions of baseball player statistics**.

 In the vector query search below (bottom of page) **we'll simply ask instead: find me players like Rickey Henderson!**.